1776 to 1976 Quarter Value Checker: Errors List, ā€œDā€, ā€œSā€ & No Mint Mark Worth

 Market activity: 1976-S Silver DCAM Quarter

-The 1976-D Double Die Obverse varieties represent the most sought-after errors in the bicentennial series.
-FS-101 shows clear doubling on “LIBERTY” and the date “1776-1976,” while FS-102 displays pronounced doubling on “IN GOD WE TRUST” and Washington’s profile details.
+This is the most documented and most sought-after error in the entire Bicentennial series.
+FS-101 shows clear doubling specifically on the letter “R” in “LIBERTY” and on the dual date “1776-1976.”
+FS-102 shows pronounced doubling on “IN GOD WE TRUST” and on Washington’s profile.
+Both errors came from dies that were hubbed twice in slightly different positions during manufacturing.

 1976-DDO (FS-101) Quarter Price/Grade Chart